01 of 21

 - Modular slabs are considerably thinner than solid slabs, and they can be cracked or broken.

-- Like solid granite, period sealing is necessary to protect against stains.
+- Like solid granite, periodic sealing is necessary to protect against stains.

 While modular granite does offer DIYers an opportunity to install granite countertops, they are somewhat inferior in look and performance to solid slabs.
 Further, DIY installation is harder than it first appears.Continue to 6 of 21 below.